 After spending nearly two years with my last long-term test bike, the Orange Stage 6, I was struggling to find a replacement.
 I wasn’t sure if I wanted more or less travel, whether I wanted 27.5in or 29in wheels, or if I even wanted a trail, enduro or all-mountain bike.

 Although I wouldn’t exactly call my situation a total bind – and there are much worse problems to have in life – it did leave a bit of a question mark over the sort of bike I needed, and wanted, for 2020 and 2021 to fulfil my love of gravity-fuelled riding while still being able to pedal about.

-So ending up with a 165mm travel, coil shock, 27.5in-wheeled rig took me a little by surprise to be totally honest, but I’m hoping that reverting back to the smaller wheel size and bigger travel won’t be a hindrance out in the woods.
+So ending up with a 165mm travel, coil shock, 27.5in-wheeled rig took me a little by surprise to be totally honest, but I was hoping that reverting back to the smaller wheel size and bigger travel wouldn’t be a hindrance out in the woods.